Red Star Stadium: Old ground Avala

 The stadium was named "Avala".
 In 1945 it was seen as the stadium for the "Metalac" football club (former BSK, today OFK Beograd), but Vladimir Dedijer, president of the Yugoslav Gym Association at the time, granted it to the newly formed Red Star.
 In the summer of 1958, Red Star was to play against CDNA from Bulgaria (today CSKA Sofia).
-Municipal inspector from Stari Grad inspected the venue and declared it unusable, as the wooden beams were completely rotten.
-Until the new stadium was built, Red Star mostly played as the host at the JNA Stadium (today Partizan Stadium) while used some other smaller venues for the lesser important matches.
+The municipal inspector from Stari Grad inspected the venue and declared it unusable, for the wooden beams were completely rotten.
+Until the new stadium was built, Red Star mostly played as the host at the JNA Stadium (today Partizan Stadium) while using some smaller venues for less important matches.

 On 27 December 1959, Red Star played its last match at the old ground.
 FK Novi Sad was the opposition in a farewell game at the dilapidated arena.

 Together with the crumbling facility, a part of football history had left as well.
-At that stadium Moša Marjanović scored a famous goal on the Spanish keeper Ricardo Zamora, also František Plánička was defeated, and after World War II plenty of exciting games were played.
+At that stadium Moša Marjanović put a famous goal past the Spanish keeper Ricardo Zamora, also František Plánička was defeated, and after the Second World War plenty of exciting games were played.
 These included the European Cup quarter-final second leg on 5 February 1958, in which Red Star took on the English league champions Manchester United, who had won the first leg in England 2–1.
 Despite fighting back to draw 3-3 after being 3-0 down, Red Star were eliminated from the competition by the English side.
-The game is most memorable for being the last played by the Manchester United side before the Munich air disaster the following day, when the team's aeroplane crashed in the West German city on the return journey.
+The game is most memorable for being the last played by the Manchester United side before the Munich air disaster the following day, when the team's aeroplane crashed in the West German city of Munich on the return journey.
 Eight Manchester United players were among the 23 people who died as a result of their injuries in the crash, while two of the surviving players were injured to such an extent that they never played again.

 After the farewell game, the stadium was demolished to be replaced by a modern new sporting facility on exactly the same spot.
 In order to prepare an adequate foundation for the construction of the new stadium, it was to be started 12 meters lower than the previous one.
 Over 350,000 cubic metres of soil and 15,000 cubic metres of stone had to be excavated.